kmmsks/hilmo_identify_episodes/README.md

 # hilmo_identify_episodes

 R script to identify hospital admissions, discharges and discharge diagnoses from the Finnish [Care Register for Health Care](https://thl.fi/en/web/thlfi-en/statistics/information-on-statistics/register-descriptions/care-register-for-health-care) ("Hilmo" register).
 This script identifies all episodes, and episodes related to psychiatric care.
-IT can be generalized to other specializes as well.
+It can be generalized to other specializes as well.

-Version 0.1 (2020-09-28)
+Version: 0.0.0.9000 (2020-09-28)

 Author: Kimmo Suokas, kimmo.suokas@tuni.fi